localstack/docs/content/en/user-guide/lambda-tools/hot-reloading/index.md

 **Layer limit with hot reloading for layers:**
 When hot reloading is active for a Lambda layer (Pro), the function can use at most one layer.

+{{< callout >}}
+The file sharing mechanism in Rancher Desktop or Colima distributions requires additional configuration for Lambda to be reloaded automatically.

+- For Rancher Desktop it is required to set the configuration `LAMBDA_DOCKER_FLAGS=-e LOCALSTACK_FILE_WATCHER_STRATEGY=polling`.

+- In case of Colima, we recommend starting it with Virtiofs mount type like this: `colima start --vm-type vz --mount-type virtiofs`.

+More information about this behavior can be found in the following [GitHub issue.](https://github.com/localstack/localstack/issues/11415#issuecomment-2341140998)

+{{< /callout >}}

 ## Application Configuration Examples

 ### Hot reloading for JVM Lambdas